Press

 Political reporting beyond regurgitating voting results, who said what, the occasional scandal, etc. is difficult, expensive and has a limited audience.
 The printed press, traditionally under pressure from radio and television, is now under assault by free info on the web and by free newspapers.
 Consumer advertisement revenues are shrinking due to websites like CraigsList.org on which one can advertise for free $10 bikes, $1M homes and everything in between.
 Reporting and commenting on international developments is the first to be cut back.
 National political topics are the next endangered item.

 Political reporting on television is also getting more problematic.
-The attention span of the viewers is shrinking while their cognitive skills are diminishing as well - as described in the chapter on Public Education.
+The attention span of the viewers is shrinking.
 Fixed speed media like radio and television are actually inadequate for difficult topics including politics.
 A presentation is too slow, thus boring, or too fast, thus incomprehensible.
 Reading allows to speed up when content is easy or familiar, or to slow down and mull things over when it is complex, dense, or idiotic.

 The collapse of the NYC Twin Towers led to an access restriction of policy documents by the Bush administration.
 William Safire said in 2005 September: "The fundamental right of Americans, through our free press, to penetrate and criticize the workings of our government is under attack as never before."